 - Replace the undersized (PVC) plastic water lines throughout the Town and complete the placement of fire hydrants in the Town.
-The third phase of this project will continue and is expected to be completed in 2021. - The Town has begun to make the necessary improvements to the Town Hall building purchased during fiscal year 2019.
-These improvements are necessary to ensure the Town Hall building is up to current building codes and specifications. - The Town has continued developing different trails that begin in the Town boundaries and then venture out into US Forest Service property.
+The third phase of this project will continue and is expected to be completed in 2021. - The Town has nearly completed the necessary improvements to the Town Hall building purchased during fiscal year 2019.
+These improvements are necessary to ensure the Town Hall building is up to current building codes and specifications.
+The Town anticipates occupancy of the building during fiscal year 2021. - The Town has continued developing different trails that begin in the Town boundaries and then venture out into US Forest Service property.